Zero Coupon Bond Yield Calculator (Click Here or Scroll Down)

 The zero coupon bond effective yield formula is used to calculate the periodic return for a zero coupon bond, or sometimes referred to as a discount bond.

 A zero coupon bond is a bond that does not pay dividends (coupons) per period, but instead is sold at a discount from the face value.
 For example, an investor purchases one of these bonds at $500, which has a face value at maturity of $1,000.
-Although no coupons are paid periodically, the investor will receive the return upon sell assuming that the rates remain constant or upon maturity.
+Although no coupons are paid periodically, the investor will receive the return upon maturity or upon sell assuming that the rates remain constant.

 The zero coupon bond effective yield formula shown up top takes into consideration the effect of compounding.
 For example, suppose that a discount bond has five years until maturity.
 If the number of years is used for n, then the annual yield is calculated.
 Considering that multiple years are involved, calculating a rate that takes time value of money and compounding into consideration is needed.
 An investment that pays 10% per year is not equivalent to a 10 year discount bond that pays a 100% return after ten years.
 The investment that pays 10% can be reinvested and by compounding the returns(or considering the time value of money), the total return after 10 years would be